daviddeutsch/aec.valanx.org/docs/pages/start/02-overview.md

 ### Micro Integrations

-`Payment Plans` themselves do not have very much functionality to them, but you can extend that freely by attaching `Micro Integrations` to them.
-You can think of them as plugins for `Payment Plans` - the difference to Joomla System plugins being that you can create unlimited instances that have different settings each.
+`Payment Plans` themselves do not have very much functionality, but you can extend their basic features by attaching `Micro Integrations` to them.
+You can think of them as plugins for `Payment Plans` - the difference to Joomla System plugins being that you can create unlimited instances that each have different settings.

 Read more about `Micro Integrations` [here](memberships/01-memberships).